Create a living trust to protect your loved ones - how much does it cost?

 Cost of a Living Trust in Arizona

 Begin with a qualified attorney.
 Each attorney has a different fee structure that will determine your final cost.
 Make sure you hire an attorney who has expertise in trusts.
+Attorney fees can range from $200 to $700+ depending on experience and fee structure.

 Attorneys each have a different specialty, much like doctors.
 Some will specialize in criminal law, for example.
 You need an attorney specializing in estate planning law with experience writing trusts.
-The trust document is not just a legal document, it is a whole estate plan strategy specific for your needs after your death, managing a person's assets during their lifetime.
+The trust document is not just a legal document, it is a whole estate plan strategy specific for your needs after your death, managing a person’s assets during their lifetime.
+Fee structures may be based on flat fees or hourly rates; flat fees provide cost predictability, while hourly rates may vary depending on the complexity of the estate.

 In case you become incapacitated a trusts in Arizona should also have a successor trustee that can make decisions for you (assuming you are your own trust during life).